Sideload Office Add-ins for testing

 - Sideload Office Add-ins on iPad and Mac for testing

-The following video walks you through the process of sideloading your add-in on Office desktop or Office Online.
+The following video walks you through the process of sideloading your add-in on Office desktop or Office Online using a shared folder catalog.

 Share a folder